CS45-FortyFive/FortyFive-Robot_ws/README.md

 ```

 ### 7.1 Operate the Arm
-On your remote PC run following command on your terminal:
+On your Laptop run following command on your terminal:
 ```
 $ roscore
 ```